sugarcrm-developers/school/README.md

 # Professor M's School for Gifted Coders [![Build Status](https://travis-ci.org/sugarcrm/school.svg?branch=windows-build-pack-php)](https://travis-ci.org/sugarcrm/school)

-All of the tutorials at UnCon 2017 will be based on Professor M's School for Gifted Coders.
-The following sections will explain more about the scenario and how to install the required modules and sample data.
+Professor M's School for Gifted Coders is a module loadable package that can be installed in Sugar.
+The following sections explain more about the scenario and how to install the package and sample data.

 ## Contents
 [About the scenario](#about-the-scenario)